Welcome! How can we help you today?

 You can use your visitors for orientation for this one.
 Mornings and evenings are when you’ll see the most traffic on your feeder, so just make sure to orient the camera to avoid direct morning or evening sun.

 The glare could be caused by a nearby reflective surface, such as a window.
-Try turning your Bird Buddy away from shiny surfaces or move it to a different location.
+Try turning your Birdbuddy away from shiny surfaces or moving it to a different location.
 Don’t forget to check the Wi-Fi strength if you move it somewhere else.

 Pixelated photos

-Are your photos too pixelated?
-This is usually caused by one of two things: a poor internet connection or poor visibility conditions.
+If your photos look pixelated or grainy, it’s usually due to one of two things: a weak internet connection or low light conditions.

-Check your Wi-Fi connection in the app.
-If it’s on the lower side, try moving your Bird Buddy closer to your Wi-Fi source.
+• Check your connection: In the app, look at your Wi-Fi strength.
+If it’s low, try moving your Birdbuddy closer to your Wi-Fi source.

 Related to